saphanaacademy/sap-analytics-cloud-live-connections/README.md

 ## SAP HANA Live Connection Prerequisites ##

 ### 1. Configure Public URL (XS) ###
 To access information views in a HANA tenant database from SAP Analytics Cloud, the HANA XS server needs to listen to a public URL.
 It is not required to register the public URL with a public DNS.
 Only the computer accessing SAC needs to be able to resolve the address.
-This meanns that even the local hosts file can be used for resolution.
+This means that even the local hosts file can be used for resolution.
 More common will be DNS registration inside the corporate network.
 ```
 ## execute as INI ADMIN on SYSTEMDB
 ALTER SYSTEM ALTER CONFIGURATION ('xsengine.ini', 'database', 'HXE') SET ('public_urls', 'http_url') = 'http://myhost.lab.cloud.sap:8090' WITH RECONFIGURE;
-ALTER SYSTEM ALTER CONFIGURATION ('xsengine.ini', 'database', 'HXE') SET ('public_urls', 'https_url') = 'http://myhost.lab.cloud.sap:4390' WITH RECONFIGURE;
+ALTER SYSTEM ALTER CONFIGURATION ('xsengine.ini', 'database', 'HXE') SET ('public_urls', 'https_url') = 'https://myhost.lab.cloud.sap:4390' WITH RECONFIGURE;
 ```
 For testing, you can add the FQDN of the host to your local hosts file (Linux, macOS /etc/hosts; Windows %WINDIR%\system32\drivers\etc)
 ```